 The camera's moving slit makes for panoramic images similar to that of a widescreen film, and even allows quick moving subjects to appear twice on the same negative.
 As a result, the image are not always perfectly defined, but capture an ineffable sense of verisimilitude.

 At first Bridges, best known for his role in The Big Lebowski, would give out self-published collections of his photographs to cast and crew as gifts at the end of a shoot.
 Then in 2003 he released them as a photobook, Pictures, to great acclaim.
-He also sells prints of his work via The Rose Gallery.
+He's exhibited his work in a number of shows, most recently at Napa Valley Gallery in 2022-23, and he also sells prints of his work via his website.

 03. Lenny Kravitz